History of Education Support Professionals in NEA

 1997 Iona Holloway, an elementary school paraeducator from Louisiana, becomes the first ESP elected to the nine-member NEA Executive Committee.

-1998 The 1998 RA adopts a resolution endorsing the professional development of ESPs and recognizes a need for the ESP voice to be represented in the planning, implementation, and evaluation of their professional development programs.
+1998 The 1998 RA adopts a resolution endorsing the professional development of ESP and recognizes a need for the ESP voice to be represented in the planning, implementation, and evaluation of their professional development programs.

 2001-2002 A resolution is passed at the 2001 RA to officially change to the term “Educational Support Professional” to “Education Support Professional.”
 The 2002 RA votes to adopt a new Education Support Professional Quality Department—separate from its original parent department, Affiliate Capacity Building—with an operational and staffing budget.